A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 and it is this feature that guarantees the uniqueness of our results.
 The assumption is not restrictive as long as there is sufficient direct job search, because the employment probability of each individual in our model is bounded between $s(0)>0$ and $1$, with $s(0)$ capturing the employment probability in the absence of any ties and thus induced only by the exogenously given direct job finding rate.
 Hence, a higher $s(0)$ implies less of an impact of the network effect on the employment rate.

-It should be noted that we make these assumptions above only in order to focus our analysis on segregation outcomes, for the sake of clarity and brevity.
-These assumptions are not necessary.
-For instance, in the calibration exercise of Section~\ref{secsim}, Assumption 2 is violated, but there are still (two) unique equilibria.
+Remark that we make these assumptions above only to focus our analysis on segregation outcomes, for the sake of clarity and brevity. \textit{These assumptions are not necessary}.
+For instance, in the calibration from Section~\ref{secsim}, Assumption 2 is violated, but there are still (two) unique equilibria.